waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Lead: GNEISS (Graveler) Lv44 (Earthquake, Rollout).

 ## Capture Strategy (Suicune)
-- Suicune is a static encounter in Tin Tower (Crystal).
+- Suicune is a static encounter in Tin Tower (Crystal) at Lv40.
 - Lead: XENON (Gastly) Lv21 (Hypnosis, Night Shade).
+- **CRITICAL RISK:** Xenon is severely underleveled (Lv21 vs Lv40).
+Suicune will likely outspeed and KO Xenon before Hypnosis can be used.
+Consider training a faster/bulkier sleep inducer or using items to boost speed.
 - Items: 43 Great Balls, 1 Ultra Ball.

 ## Lessons Learned
 - Suicune Quest (Crystal): The quest is strictly gated.
 Eusine must be defeated in Cianwood before the Route 42 sighting triggers.
-- Navigation (Cianwood): The northern shore is complex to reach by land due to wall placement.
-- Event Verification: If Eusine is missing from the Cianwood beach after Suicune flees, the battle flag is likely set or the event was completed.
+- Event Verification: If Eusine is missing from the Cianwood beach after Suicune flees, the battle flag is likely set.

-## Task Log
-- Turn 27474: Started verifying Eusine's defeat in Cianwood.
-- Turn 27564: Eusine confirmed missing from shore; battle flag verified.
-Proceeding to Route 42.
+- Navigation: Entering water costs 3 actions (Face/A, Confirm A, Move).
+- Tool Hygiene: find_path_v9 refined to use Dijkstra for accurate cost estimation and 'seen' tile filtering.